My brother, Aaron and I at the finish line in Ocean City, NJ!

 At the five rest stops, volunteers handed out water and snacks.
 I had a handful of other friends doing the ride, and ended up running into all of them.
 Out of the 7,000 riders, I thought it was pretty neat I was able to find them all!
 The support my brother provided was absolutely incredible.
 He stuck with me the entire ride and made sure I was alright.
 Granted it was an extremely uncomfortable day for me, being able to do it with him, and to participate in the ride at all, was enough to keep me going.
 Even the ridiculous downpour at mile 50 wasn't enough to get us down!

 By the time we got to Ocean City after 7 hours on the course, five on the bike, I was completely out of energy, but absolutely elated.
 I've never been so happy to get to the Jersey shore!
 The finish line festival was great.
 All the riders got medals and t shirts, hot dogs and pierogies, and they had a live band playing.
 It was a really fun way to end the day, and the entire event seemed to go off without a hitch.
 The whole team found their luggage, which had been shipped to the finish line by truck during the day, and headed off to the house they'd all spend the night in before riding back the next day.
 The 79 miles that day would be all I'd manage for this year's City to Shore.
-I jumped on a bus provided for riders who only planned to do half of the ride, an
+I jumped on a bus provided for riders who only planned to do half of the ride, and made it home just after 6pm.

 I was so disappointed I couldn't do the whole thing, and still feel, to an extent, that I let my supporters down a bit.
 I wish I'd been able to complete it.
 I hadn't been sick in so long, it was so disappointing to have the illness hit when I really needed to be healthy.
 But I learned the consequences of not managing my stress and not taking care of myself the hard way, and I'm so incredibly thankful I had the opportunity to participate at all.
 Guess that means I'll have to give it another go next year!
 Congratulations to everyone who participated!